chapter two

 • Handling sensitive credentials such as API keys required to access external services

-• Running the application securely in a cloud environment or on premise
+• Running the application securely in a cloud environment or on-premises

-We’ll explore how to secure communication channels with Transport Layer Security (TLS) in detail in chapter 10, basically locking the door to your data so no one sneaks in.
-But what good is a locked door if you're handing out keys to just anyone?
+In chapter 10, we’ll explore how Transport Layer Security (TLS) secures communication channels, locking the door to your data so no one can sneak in.
+But what good is a locked door if you’re handing out keys to anyone?
 That’s where authentication comes in.

-Now, we’ll dive into the tools and methods for solving authentication challenges.
-Why?
-Because you need to make sure the person knocking at your app's front door isn't an attacker in disguise, or worse, your ex trying to get into your Netflix account.
+Clearly, if you’re securing an application, you need to first make sure that the person knocking at your app’s front door isn’t an attacker in disguise (or, worse, your ex trying to get into your Netflix account).
+Let’s dive into the tools and methods for implementing authentication.

 2.1 Logging users in